 Unraveling a Culture of Fear to Help Reduce Workplace Anxiety

-Macroeconomic issues, a fractured political climate, mass layoffs that leave job stability in jeopardy, conflicts around the world … with all that baggage weighing people down outside the office, it’s no surprise that they bring it with them to their jobs, nor that workplace anxiety was recently named the top mental health concern plaguing employees.
-That anxiety, accompanied or exacerbated by increasing rates of depression, stress, and burnout, demands leadership that recognizes the importance of workforce wellness and leading with empathy and inclusion in the workplace.
+Macroeconomic issues, a fractured political climate, global conflicts, and widespread layoffs that threaten job stability all weigh heavily on employees.
+With so much stress outside the office, it’s no surprise that people bring emotional strain into work, nor that workplace anxiety was recently named the top mental health concern plaguing employees.
+Rising levels of depression, stress, and burnout demand leadership that embraces wellness, leading with empathy, and inclusion in the workplace.

-Yet, a distressing one-third of corporate managers are leading through fear, and this approach can have far-reaching consequences.
-In a culture of fear, creativity is stifled as employees struggle to confidently complete work and bring up new ideas, leading to a less competitive organization.
-Morale and productivity suffer, driving high employee turnover rates.
-In a recent study on workplace dynamics, more than half of respondents said uneasiness about possible outcomes makes them occasionally or frequently delay critical decisions, while almost 60% said fear moderately to extremely impacts team dynamics, like communication and collaboration.
+Yet, one-third of corporate managers are still leading through fear.
+This approach can have far-reaching consequences.
+In a culture of fear, creativity is stifled, employees hesitate to share new ideas, morale and productivity drop off, and turnover rises.
+A recent workplace dynamics study found that more than half of respondents delay critical decisions due to fear of possible outcomes, while nearly 60% said fear has a significant effect on team communication and collaboration.

-Tackling workplace anxiety isn’t simple, particularly because people often bring their own fears and apprehensions to the office.
-But switching to a culture that lifts everyone up, rather than keeps them in their heads, can transform performance and business results, lessen social anxiety in the workplace, strengthen teamwork, and bolster recruitment.
+Tackling workplace anxiety isn’t simple, especially when people bring their own fears and apprehensions to the office.
+But shifting away from fear and toward a culture that supports its people can transform performance and business results, reduce social anxiety in the workplace, strengthen teamwork, and improve recruitment.

 What Makes a Culture of Fear so Damaging

 What is a culture of fear?
-In the business world, a toxic workplace environment where feelings of anxiety and fear are pervasive.
-The leaders in these settings lack a high degree of emotional intelligence and manage without consideration of employee wellness, which drives fears of failure, punishment, job loss, and discrimination.
+In the business world, it’s a toxic workplace environment where anxiety and fear are pervasive.
+Leaders in these settings often lack emotional intelligence and fail to consider employee well-being.
+This drives fear of failure, punishment, job loss, discrimination, and stalled careers.

-The characteristics of a culture of fear typically include:
+Common characteristics of a culture of fear include:

 A punitive and controlling approach to management